 13. Dust Off That Business Idea You’ve Been Putting Off

-Do you have a business idea you have been putting off for quite awhile?
+Do you have a business idea you have been putting off for quite a while?
 You may want to give it a serious try.
 The internet has made starting and running a business easier and less expensive than ever.
-Case in point example is my buddy, Steve Chou, who was able to replace his wife’s $100k income by launching an online store.
+A case in point example is my buddy, Steve Chou, who was able to replace his wife’s $100k income by launching an online store.

 Another example closer to home is my wife’s blog.
-She was able to replace her full-time income from her corporate job after starting her blog in about a year.
+She was able to replace her full-time income from her corporate job after starting her blog about a year ago.